matteobagnolini/distance-vector-routing/README.md

-### Distance Vector Routing
+### Link-State Routing

-This repository contains a basic implementation of the Distance Vector Routing protocol written in Python.
+This repository contains a basic implementation of the Link-State Routing protocol written in Python.